Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 Rooibos gives you a delicious dose of antioxidants.
 Antioxidants clean up the harmful free radicals that can damage cells.

-Research shows that drinking rooibos tea helps regulate glutathione metabolism in the body.[4]More powerful than any other antioxidant, glutathione has been shown to protect against inflammation, toxins, free radicals and pathogens.
-Think of it as your body’s own natural detoxifier.[5]
+Research shows that drinking rooibos tea helps regulate glutathione metabolism in the body.[4]The most prevalent antioxidant in the body and certainly one of the most powerful, glutathione has been shown to protect against toxins, free radicals and pathogens.
+Think of it as your body’s own natural detoxifier..[5]

 Aspalathin — found only in rooibos tea — and nothofagin are two powerful antioxidants that have been shown to have beneficial properties.[6][7]